 The easiest and cheapest way is to open an account with an online stockbroker.
 You'll be able to pick the stocks you want to buy yourself.
 If you don't want to pick stocks yourself, try automated investing.
 These services pick investments for you and offer a reasonably priced, user-friendly way to invest as little as a dollar.

 The sign-up process for online investment platforms generally takes a matter of minutes.
 You'll just need your home address and a phone number a social insurance number to get started.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 2. Research the stocks you want to buy